-The full text of The Ten Pillars vision document is available at www.hbu.edu/vision.
+The full text of the Ten Pillars 2030 is available at www.hbu.edu/vision.

 Undergraduate Traditions

 Traditions are a source of pride and enthusiasm to a university community; they provide continuity through the years and combine connections with growth.
 Much of the excitement of attending a young, changing university is that tomorrow's traditions are being made by us today.